-All particles that enter the blackhole are absorbed (they disappear).
+All particles that enter the blackhole are absorbed (they disappear and are flagged as escaping).
 Further blackhole regions can be defined by the user if necessary.

 The blackhole is the outermost boundary of the geometry.
 Inside the blackhole region:

 Each point of space must belong to one and only one region!